RA, Reliability Analysis

 Reliability Test (Temperature Cycle Test, Temperature/Humidity Storage Test)

-JESD201 standard describes the environmental requirements for tin whiskers after tin and tin alloy surface treatment of various components, and defines the acceptable degree and grade of tin whiskers after different environmental stress tests such as temperature cycling, temperature and humidity storage.
+JESD201 outlines the environmental requirements for tin and tin alloy surface treatments on various components, defining the acceptable levels and grades of tin whiskers after different environmental stress tests, such as thermal cycling and temperature/humidity storage.

 Scanning Electron Microscope (SEM)

-JESD22A121 standard defines the measurement method of tin whisker.
-Due to the small size of tin whiskers (μm level), it is necessary to photograph and measure with an electron microscope.
+JESD22A121 specifies the method for measuring tin whiskers.
+Due to their small size (micrometer level), tin whiskers must be captured and measured using an electron microscope.